wwarthen/RomWBW/Source/Doc/UserGuide.md

 execute.

 The Boot Loader is explained in detail in the next section.
-For now, you can try a few simply commands to confirm that you can interact with the system.
+For now, you can try a few simple commands to confirm that you can interact with the system.

 At the Boot Loader prompt, you can type `H <enter>` for help.
 You